 The Cert VN ECC qualification, developed by Vets Now and accredited by City & Guilds, is the UK's first emergency and critical care qualification for veterinary nurses.

 The qualification has been designed for nurses who have an interest in extending their knowledge and understanding of small animal emergency and critical care nursing and is open to all nurses registered with the RCVS.

 It is also open to our international colleagues who have a similar accredited qualification.

 Interested in enrolling?

 Online enrolments for the next intake of the small animal Cert VN ECC for April and October 2017 are open now.
-Once you have read the course information, please go to the application information section of the Vets Now website.
+Once you have read the course information, please go to the main Vets Now website.

 Vet nurse opportunities at Vets Now

 At Vets Now we encourage and support vet nurses to both build on their CPD and complete the Cert VN ECC qualification.